Skip to main content

 • Gather feedback in the form of surveys and focus groups

-• Produce a preliminary report for academic leadership and faculty
+• Produce a preliminary report and recommendation for academic leadership and faculty

 Spring 2025